databrary/www/databrary/input/pages/resources/responsibilities/institutions.md

 Brief: Institutions
 Order: 2100

 Researchers seeking authorization to access Databrary must have their [Databrary Access Agreement](|filename|../policies/agreement.mdi) approved and signed by an *authorized representative* of their institution.
-Once an institution has signed the agreement, the individual becomes and *Authorized Investigator*
+Once an institution has signed the agreement, the individual becomes an *authorized investigator*.

 ## Overview of the Databrary Access Agreement

 The Databrary Access Agreement grants user and contributor privileges to all shared data in Databrary.
-Once the agreement is finalized, *Authorized Investigators* can access identifiable data that is shared, but only if the individuals have given informed consent to share their data in Databrary.
+Once the agreement is finalized, *authorized investigator* can access identifiable data that is shared.

-IRB approval is **not** required by Databrary in order to become an *Authorized Investigator*.
+Approval for research involving human subjects is **not** required by Databrary in order to become an *authorized investigator*.
-Institutions should remember that *Authorized Investigator*s agree to seek whatever IRB approvals are required by their institution for their use of Databrary
-Uses that require IRB approval are typically contributing data and conducting research using Databrary resources.
+Institutions should remember that *authorized investigator*s agree to seek whatever approvals are required by their institution for their use of Databrary.
+Typically, contributing data and conducting research using Databrary resources require institutional approval for research involving human subjects.
-However, many uses of Databrary are for pre-research or non-research purposes (browsing other data for ideas, getting clips for teaching or talks) and may not require IRB approval.
+However, many uses of Databrary are for pre-research or non-research purposes (e.g. browsing data for ideas, getting *excerpts*  for teaching or talks, learning about procedures or methods) and do not typically require institutional approval for research involving human subjects.

-## Authorizing Investigators
+## When Authorizing Investigators

+The institution confirms the eligibility of its investigators by:

+- verifying that *Authorized Investigators* are eligible to conduct independent research at the institution.
+- validating that *Authorized Investigators* have research ethics training that meets the institution's standards.

 The institution:

-- verifies that *Authorized Investigators* are eligible to conduct independent research at the institution.
-- validates that *Authorized Investigators* have research ethics training that meets the institution's standards.
-- maintains an ethics or institutional Review Board (IRB) or an equivalent entity that oversees the scientific activities of *Authorized Investigators*.
+- maintains an ethics or institutional review board that reviews and approves research involving human subjects.
 - grants *Authorized Investigators* the responsibility to choose and manage *Affiliates* who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
 The institution holds *Authorized Investigators* responsible for the conduct of *Affiliates* they select.
 - accepts responsibility for its Authorized Investigator(s) actions related to the use of Databrary.